Synnotech-AG/Synnotech.Migrations/Code/src/Synnotech.Migrations.RavenDB/readme.md

 2. `GenerateMigrationPlanAsync` only checks the target database and retrieves information about the latest applied migration.
 It also determines which migrations need to be applied and returns both information.
 This is useful if the calling code wants to know if there are any pending migrations and then ask the user to confirm the database changes.
 3. `ApplyMigrationsAsync` takes a list of migrations and applies them to the target database.
 Is often used in combination with `GenerateMigrationPlanAsync`.

 In most apps, we suggest that you simply use `MigrateAsync` at application start to keep the database up-to-date.
-The two other methods are used if you have a dedicated Export-to-Database functionality where the user can agree or disagree with applying the latest migrations.
+The two other methods are typically used if you have a dedicated Export-to-Database functionality where the user can agree or disagree with applying the latest migrations.

 ## Migration Summary